Dien Bien Airport: Facilities

 Today, Điện Biên Phủ Airport is the largest and only commercial airport serving the city of Điện Biên Phủ in particular and the entire Northwest region of Vietnam, after the closure of Nà Sản Airport in 2004.
 It is located in the middle of a basin at an altitude of 1.611 meters above sea level.
-The sole runway (16/34) has a concrete surface and a length 1830 meters (6003 ft) long and width of 30 m (98.4 ft), large enough to accommodate aircraft such as the ATR 72 or the Fokker F70 and potentially the Embraer E190 and E195 with some payload restrictions as demonstrated by Bamboo Airways' use of the jets at Con Dao Airport, which has a similar-length runway.

 The apron and taxiway is 7500 square meters wide, with 4 parking stands for aircraft.
 The terminal is 2500 square meters wide and is capable of serving 4 flights per day.

-Challenges

-Due to its geographical position, the airport's runway cannot be extended to serve larger aircraft such as the Airbus A320 family, Boeing 737 and similar.
-The installation of night lights and modern guidance systems is also not possible due to the atmospheric and weather conditions at the airport, render it only capable of serving daytime flights.
-Also, the cancel rate of flights to Dien Bien Phu is also higher than other routes, due to the unpredictable and inclement nature of the weather at the airport.

-And due to its short runway and the aircraft type serving it, the airport can only serve short-haul routes, such as Hanoi- Dien Bien Phu or Hai Phong-Dien Bien Phu.
+In 2023, the airport was upgraded with a new 2400 m × 45 m runway and associated facilities to make it compatible with bigger-sized narrow-body airliners such as the Airbus A320/A321 and Boeing 737.

 Expansion

-Recently, Dien Bien province People's Committee has approved the temporary closure of the airport following an expansion proposal by the Civil Aviation Authority of Vietnam.
-The closure will start from April 1st and lasts 6 months.
-The investor of the project, Airports Corporation of Vietnam (ACV) has committed to complete the project before October, which includes building a new security fence until June and the lengthening and widening of the runway and upgrading the terminal.
+Dien Bien province People's Committee has approved the temporary closure of the airport following an expansion proposal by the Civil Aviation Authority of Vietnam.
+The closure will start from 1 April 2023 and lasts 6 months.
+The expansion includes building a new security fences, upgrading terminal's facilities and the lengthening and widening of the runway.

 The runway will be extended to 2400 m (7874 ft) and widened to 45 m, enabling the airport to accommodate A320/A321 or equivalent aircraft.
 The terminal will be upgraded to receive up to 500 thousand passengers per year.
+On 30 November 2023, the expansion project was completed and the airport resumed all operations on 2 December.

 The project cost is estimated to be around VND 1.467 trillion (US$ 62 million), all paid for by ACV.